Skip to main content

 • If you’re experiencing menopause-related anxiety, there are many treatments that can help.
 These include lifestyle changes, therapy, medication, and more.

-As you get older, your body goes through many changes — including menopause.
-Menopause is a natural process in your 40s or 50s when your period slows down and stops.
+As you get older, your body goes through many changes.
+Menopause is a natural process that usually happens in your 40s or 50s when your period slows down and stops.

-During all three stages it’s common to have menopause symptoms, like hot flashes, mood swings, and trouble sleeping.
-And guess what?
-Anxiety is a common symptom, too.
+During all three stages, it’s common to have symptoms like hot flashes, mood swings, and trouble sleeping.
+Anxiety is also a common symptom.

 Anxiety is when you feel worried, scared, or tense — even when you aren’t in any immediate danger.
-It can also cause physical symptoms, like muscle tension, appetite changes, and heart palpitations.
-And though anxiety is a common experience for many people, it’s twice as common in women versus men during the menopause years.
+It can also cause physical symptoms like muscle tension, appetite changes, or heart palpitations.
+Although anxiety is common for many people, it’s twice as common in women as in men during the menopause years.

-Yes.
 Anxiety is very common in the years before, during, and after menopause.
 It may affect as many as 1 out of every 2 women.
-Though experts don’t know exactly why this happens, it may be linked to many of the different changes that happen during menopause.
+Experts don’t know exactly why this happens, but it may be linked to several of the different changes that happen during menopause.
 Let’s take a closer look.

 Hormonal changes

-Starting with perimenopause (the years before menopause), your body starts making less of two important hormones: progesterone and estrogen.
-These hormones are made by your ovaries and control your periods.
-As these hormone levels start to go down, it can affect your mood — and leave you feeling anxious, depressed, and irritable.
+Starting in perimenopause (the years before menopause), your body starts making less of two important hormones: progesterone and estrogen.
+These hormones are made by your ovaries and help control your periods.
+As their levels drop, it can affect your mood — and leave you feeling anxious, depressed, or irritable.

 Sleep problems

 Sleep problems are common during perimenopause and menopause.
 Many people have trouble falling asleep, staying asleep, or both.
 Hot flashes and night sweats can also make it hard to rest.
 And when you’re not sleeping well, it can make you feel depressed and anxious the next day.
-This can create a vicious cycle, where you start to feel anxious about sleep (sleep anxiety).
+This can create a vicious cycle, where you start to feel anxious about being able to sleep — sometimes called sleep anxiety

 Life pressures

 Menopause often comes at a busy time in life.
 Midlife is often a time of transition for relationships, health, and career.
-Adding to the responsibilities, you may also be caring for aging parents and children at the same time.
-All of these challenges can cause anxiety, or make it worse.
+You may also be caring for aging parents while supporting children at the same time.
+All of these challenges can cause anxiety or make it worse.

 Normal aging

-Menopause happens at a stage in life when the body goes through many normal age-related changes.
+Menopause happens at a stage in life when your body goes through many normal age-related changes.
 You may notice differences in your weight, skin, hair, and genitals.
-Though menopause itself isn’t a health condition, going through this transition can provoke anxiety — especially in a culture that overvalues youth.
+Even though menopause isn’t a health condition, this transition can cause anxiety — especially in a culture that overvalues youth.

 Health problems

 It’s possible for new health problems to pop up during midlife and beyond.
-And your existing health problems can change or get worse, too.
+Existing health problems can also change or get worse.
 Dealing with health problems can trigger anxiety.
-And some health conditions can directly cause anxiety symptoms, like a low thyroid level (hypothyroidism).
+And some health conditions, like a low thyroid level (hypothyroidism), can directly cause anxiety symptoms.

 Symptoms of anxiety during menopause